-When referring to the position, velocity, acceleration, orientation, and angular velocity, you must always mention the coordinate system in which these quantities are expressed.
+When you refer to the position, velocity, acceleration, orientation, and angular velocity, you must mention the coordinate system in which these quantities are expressed.
 Global systems such as GCRF and geodetic systems describe the position of an object using a triplet of coordinates.
 Local systems such as NED and Azimuth Elevation Range (AER) systems require two triplets of coordinates: one triplet describes the location of the origin, and the other triplet describes the location of the object with respect to the origin.

-The positive xNorth-axis points north along the meridian of longitude containing lon0.
+The positive xNorth-axis points North along the meridian of longitude containing lon0.

-The positive yEast-axis points east along the parallel of latitude containing lat0.
+The positive yEast-axis points East along the parallel of latitude containing lat0.

-The positive zDown-axis points south along the ellipsoid normal.
+The positive zDown-axis points South along the ellipsoid normal.

 An NED coordinate system is commonly used to specify location relative to a moving satellite.
 In this case, the coordinates are not fixed to the frame of the satellite, but to the point on the surface of the WGS 84 ellipsoid corresponding to the latitude and longitude of the satellite.